 Well I see what you’re saying but why is buying the iPhone 7 worse than it was to buy the iPhone 6?
 Well because Apple keeps changing their outlets and making unnecessary changes that the consumer doesn’t ask for (like getting rid if the headphone jack) to make old chargers, headphones and accessories obsolete.
 Can you imagine the technological waste that will be produced once everyone starts switching to the new iphone?
 So many electronics will end up in the trash.
 I know that we love to think that they’re reused, but they’re really not.
 And they’re causing more harm to our planet than you realize.
 Once people start getting rid if their old phones demand goes up and electronic companies turn to conflict minerals and cheap labor again while making huge bank.

 The worst part is that in the end we’ll end up buying the damn thing because Apple admits that their phones have a life expectancy of only three years.
 This means that even if you take perfect care of your phone and update it regularly it will eventually die on you and you’ll need a new one.
 I know this sounds hopeless because as long as they keep making overpriced disposable products we’ll be stuck in the same circle.
 But have faith because there is a solution.
 Companies DO respond to a decrease on sales and we as consumers can really make a change.
 The iPhone 7 is a perfect opportunity to show a powerful company like Apple that NO, we are not impressed by their “innovative technology” and that we demand a better built, durable product that doesn’t produce as much electronic waste.
 NO, we don’t like the 159 dlls AirPods that we are FORCED to buy because you got rid of the headphone jack.
-And NO, we refuse to be accomplices to your participation in the conflict mineral war and the purchase of cheap labor in Asian countries.
+And NO, we won’t be accomplices to your participation in the conflict mineral war and the purchase of cheap labor in Asian and African countries.
 Doing this once is enough to make them reconsider their approach.

 I, as a responsible consumer, will not be buying the new iPhone 7 and I hope after reading this you’ll consider skipping it too.
 It’s not necessary, it’s not worth it and it does more harm than we realize.